9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 If the brand wants more revisions to be made while the video conforms with the brief you agreed to, that’s also fine, as long as you are compensated for the extra work.
 So, your YouTube sponsorship contract template must also include that you will charge an extra fee for that extra work.
 And that means more money for you!

-5. Running ads on your YouTube video
+5. Whitelisting fees (when running ads on your YouTube video)

 Ads are another source of income for you as a YouTuber.